 Reviewed by Galen Strickland

-This was the first novel written by Heinlein, probably completed in 1938, several months before his first short story ("Life Line") was printed in Astounding Science Fiction.
+Apparently, For Us, the Living was Heinlein's first attempt at a novel, probably completed in 1937 or '38, several months to a year before his first short story ("Life Line") was printed in Astounding Science Fiction.
 It was rejected by at least two publishers, and RAH apparently never returned to it for rewrites and never submitted it again, breaking one of his own rules of writing - "You must keep it on the market until it sells."
 Heinlein himself destroyed all copies in his possession just a couple of years before his death, but at least one copy survived, in the garage of a researcher who had been assisting another in the compilation of the author's official biography.

 I have mixed feelings about this book.
 Being the RAH fanatic that I am, I was going to read it no matter what, but one must wonder whether its publication would have received the approval of either the author or his wife, Virginia.
 There is no doubt that he knew there were any number of publishers that would have printed anything he cared to submit - that is, once his reputation as the preiminent SF author had been established.
 And yet they had destroyed their copies.
 There is no mention of this novel in the posthumously published collection of Heinlein's letters, Grumbles from the Grave (the index listing for "first novel" concerns Sixth Column).
 Surely there are other documentations of this novel somewhere among the Heinlein archives at the University of California, Santa Cruz.
 Perhaps we will have to wait for the upcoming authorized biography, being written by William Patterson, to get the full story.
 I have purposefully held off reading both Spider Robinson's introduction and Robert James' afterword, in order that they not influence any of my thoughts for this review.